Former federal prosecutor who resigned from Trump-Russia probe says she left over concerns with Barr

 HARTFORD, Conn.
-(AP) — A former top federal prosecutor who resigned from the investigation into the origins of the Trump-Russia probe said Wednesday she left because of her concerns with then-U.S. Attorney General William Barr’s public comments about possibly releasing an interim report before the 2020 presidential election and the fact that she strongly disagreed with a draft she had seen.
+(AP) — A former federal prosecutor who helped investigate the origins of the Trump-Russia probe said Wednesday she left the team because of concerns with then-Attorney General William Barr’s public comments about the case and because she strongly disagreed with a draft of an interim report he considered releasing before the election.

 “I simply couldn’t be part of it.
 So I resigned,” Nora Dannehy told Connecticut state legislators during her confirmation hearing as a nominee to the state Supreme Court.
 It marked the first time Dannehy has spoken publicly about her sudden resignation from the probe overseen by former special counsel John Durham.